Liam White

 Serial ports

 When sending data, the sender will write a fixed packet of data into the sending serial port's send buffer memory, then a register will be set on the sending serial port to begin sending bits.
-The sending serial port latches the send bit on its the next clock cycle and begins sending.
+The sending serial port latches the send register on its next clock cycle and begins sending.
 Once sending is complete, the serial port will clear the send register and interrupt the sender to notify it of completion.

 When receiving data, the receiver will set a register on the receiving serial port to begin receiving.
-The receiving serial port latches the receive bit on its next clock cycle, waits for the sender, and then begins writing into the receive buffer memory.
+The receiving serial port latches the receive register on its next clock cycle, waits for the sender, and then begins writing into the receive buffer memory.
 Once receiving is complete, the receiving serial port will interrupt the receiver to notify it that new data can be read.

 Fuses